MattKuhn123/MattKuhn123.github.io/_posts/2026-06-12-rate-of-change.markdown

 ---
 # Hypothesis

-One factor of value for an application **is the rate at which the change rate can be understood by those who use the application.**
+One factor of value for the rate at which you change an application **is the rate at which the users can understand the changes.**

 My contention is that going _faster_ is not strictly always _better_.